How can we help you?

 Debug a macro

-2.In the Macros Editor window, select the desired macro from the list.
+In the Tools menu, select Macros > Macro Editor.
+In the Macro Editor window, select the desired macro in the list.

-4.Set other breakpoints by repeating these actions.
+3.Toggle other breakpoints by repeating these actions.

 To delete a breakpoint, click it with the mouse.

-To debug a macro:
+To debug a macro, follow the steps below:

 macros_step_into Step Into: Perform one debugging step or step into the body of the function, if there is one in the current debugging position.

-macros_step_overStep Over: Perform one debugging step without stepping into the body of the function.
+macros_step_over Step Over: Perform one debugging step without stepping into the body of the function.

-macros_step_outStep Out: Continue executing the macro until leaving the function where the debugger is at the current position.
+macros_step_out Step Out: Continue running the macro until leaving the function where the debugger is at the current position.

-Calls Stack: The calls stack window.
+Calls Stack: The calls stack area.

 Delete a macro

-1.Open the Macro Editor widow in one of the following ways:
+1.Select a macro in one of the following ways:

 View VBA macro code